scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 A model definition takes the form of a dataclass with four required attributes:
 ``network``, ``loss``, ``optimizer``, and ``metrics``.
-In other words, our abstraction asserts that the definition of a neural network model consists of the neural network function, the loss function used to optimize the network parameter, the optimizer, and the metrics used to assess performance.
+In other words, our abstraction asserts that the definition of a neural network model consists of the neural network function, the loss function used to optimize the network's parameters, the optimizer, and the metrics used to assess performance.
-This definition is in line with those adopted by other frameworks, notably the Lightning library itself.

 To relate a model as declared with a definition to the machine learning tasks that we implement within the vak framework, we introduce the concept of model *families*.